exonum/exonum-doc/src/advanced/serialization.md

   The data set must be presented in only one way.
 Required for uniqueness of the hash of data.

-- Serialized data can not be partially correct
+- **Serialized data can not be partially correct**
   Reading the fields does not happen until the validation is complete.
+  Validation on message reading can not be lazy: first check the entire message to the end, then read completely without checking.

 - **Tolerance to malicious messages**
   The node must not fail on receiving a message violating the serialization rules.

-- Storage of the data in the same form as it is sent
+- **Storage format is wire format**
   Nodes forward almost all received messages unchanged.
 Storage of data in the same form allows node not to waste time on the  message re-creating.
 In this case, deserialization consists in verifying the correctness of all fields.
   This requirement allows to achieve [zero-copy][zero_copy].

-- Conversion to JSON and back (used to communicate with light clients) must be unambiguous.
-The binary format and JSON must have the same data schema.
+- **Unambiguity of conversion to JSON and back**
+  The binary format and JSON (used to communicate with light clients) must have the same data schema.
+This requirement provides the ability of light clients to verify cryptographically signed messages.

-- It should be possible to set the data scheme and check the message for compliance with the scheme.
+- **Possibility to set the data scheme and check the message for compliance with the scheme**
   The scheme should not allow the presence of optional fields.

-- Validation on message reading can not be lazy: first check the entire message to the end, then read completely without checking.

-- The format should be effective in terms of data compression.
-The Exonum serialization format contains a trade-off with the speed of work: pointers for quick access to fields are not necessary.
+- **Effectiveness in terms of data compression**
+  The Exonum serialization format contains a trade-off with the speed of work:
+  [segment pointers](#sequences) are not necessary but used for quick access to fields.

-- Serialization should work on all architectures / platforms identically.
+- **Identity of serialization on all architectures / platforms**
   The little-endian is always used in the Exonum so that reading and writing on modern platforms are direct.

 ### Alternative Serialization Formats